SJChang/Code-Fight/scala/ngrams/README.md

 N-Grams is a contiguous sequence of n items from a given sequence of text or speech.
 It is widely used in text mining and natural language processing tasks.

 Given a input string, N of N-Grams and top frequency topN, return top n N-Grams and its counts.
+You have to do some simple preprocessing:
+    1. Transform all characters to lower case.
+    2. Keep the hyphen between words, e.g., hard-working.

 **Input**: